 Setup a SigNoz cloud account

-SigNoz offers a free trial with 30 days of uncapped usage.
+SigNoz offers a free trial of 30 days with full access to all features.
 If you don’t already have an account, you can sign up here.

 After signup, you should receive a mail to verify your email address and another containing an invitation URL, a URL to your cloud account, and an ingestion key for sending telemetry data.